Greek authorities evacuate some 19,000 people as wildfire blazes on the island of Rhodes

 The Ministry of Climate Change and Civil Protection said it was “the largest evacuation from a wildfire in the country.”

-Local police said that 16,000 were evacuated by land and 3,000 by sea, from 12 villages and several hotels, with no casualties.
+Local police said that 16,000 people were evacuated by land and 3,000 by sea from 12 villages and several hotels.
 Six people were briefly hospitalized with respiratory problems and were later released.

-On Sunday morning, 266 firefighters and 49 engines on the ground were joined by five helicopters and 10 planes – seven Greek, two Turkish and one Croatian to help put out the wildfire, authorities said.
-A further 15 engines are expected later in the day.
+A person who fell and broke their leg during a hotel evacuation and a pregnant woman remain hospitalized, the latter in good condition, authorities say.

+Package holiday companies TUI and Jet2 have canceled flights to Rhodes.
+Jet2 said it was canceling five flights due to leave for Rhodes on Sunday.
+It said it would fly the five planes to Rhodes empty to bring back customers on the island.
+TUI said it was canceling all its flights to the island until at least Tuesday.

+British tourist Kevin Evans was evacuated twice on Saturday with his wife and three young children — first from Kiotari to Gennadi, then as the fire approached to the island’s capital in the northeast, he told Britain’s PA news agency.

 In the mountainous part of Rhodes, an active front of the wildfire, firefighters have been trying to stop the blaze from spreading to nearby dense forests.

-Southwest of the resort of Kiotari, the main focus of Saturday’s evacuations, a trench was being dug to keep the fire from crossing a creek and threatening another seaside village, Gennadi.
+Southwest of the resort of Kiotari, the main focus of Saturday’s evacuations, a trench was being dug to keep the fire from crossing a creek and threatening the village of Gennadi.

 The weather remains hot in the Mediterranean country on Sunday.
 Before midday, temperatures had already reached 38 C (100 F).
 Winds were low but are notoriously variable in Rhodes, as in other Greek islands.

-Temperatures are expected to reach 43 C (110 F) in the capital, Athens, Sunday and 45 C (113 F) in the interior plains of central Greece.
+Temperatures reached 43 C (110 F) in the capital, Athens, Sunday afternoon and 45 C (113 F) in the interior plains of central Greece.
+A relative respite from the heat Monday, with highs of 38 C (100 F) forecast, will be followed by yet another heat wave from Tuesday that will last until at least Friday, meteorologists have warned.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.